 Day 18: Fly back to Kathmandu

 If you have less time you can cut out the rest days in Pangboche and Gokyo, skip the night in Dukla, push to cross the Ngozumpa glacier the same day you cross Cho La pass, and descend from Gokyo to Lukla in two very long days.
-This will save you 5 days!
+This will save you 5 days but won’t put you at high risk for AMS.

-Just remember while ascending, Acute Mountain Sickness is a real thing that can cause real problems.
+Just remember while ascending, Acute Mountain Sickness is a real thing that can cause serious problems.
 Listen to your body, if you are suffering from any of the symptoms (headache, nausea, etc) then think about spending another night where you are, instead of trying to push on.
+Visit this page to learn more about AMS.

 You can view the full album here.